 Getting around the Windy City is easy and affordable, and there are plenty of landmarks to see for free, including Millennium Park, the Magnificent Mile, and Lincoln Park Zoo.
 The Cubs or White Sox may not make it close enough to the World Series to host a home game, but you can still grab a beer in Wrigleyville at Goose Island, a quick 35-minute ride up the Red Line from downtown, to get your baseball fix.

 You can often find cheap airfare to New Orleans this time of year, and while it may not be as lively as Fat Tuesday during Mardi Gras, visiting the Crescent City in fall still provides plenty of flavor.
 The city is renowned for its Cajun food and French inspiration -- you can cut costs on food by eating your most anticipated meals during lunch versus dinner.

 Taking a food tour or walking the French Quarter on your own will give you plenty to do, and if you want to ramble, grab a street car for only $1.25 each way for a uniquely New Orleans experience.

 5. Book A Caribbean (Or Other!)
 Cruise

 Many ships switch routes between summer and winter to adjust to changing weather patterns and demand.
-These "repositioning cruises" are one-way trips that offer the normal accommodations and perks -- but as I say, it's often a one-way cruise.
+These "repositioning cruises" are one-way trips that offer the normal accommodations and perks -- but as I say, they typically only take you one way.